Post-Brexit rights: the difference between settled and pre-settled status explained by a lawyer

 How to transform pre-settled into settled status?

-And what to do if given the wrong status?
+What to do if given the wrong status?

 Applicants have to follow the instructions on the app and scan and upload evidence of the 5-year residence in the country.
 If people have been present in the UK for at least 5 years, they must fight for settled status.

 There is an information gap.
 I don’t blame the person who complains because the Home Office communication campaign is not good enough.
 It should clearly say that if you have 5 years residence you should get the settled status, and if less you should get pre-settled status.
-This week the Advertising Standards Authority (ASA) ruled the Home Office ad on settled status misleading.
+The Advertising Standards Authority (ASA) has ruled the Home Office ad on settled status misleading.
 The Home Office is also communicating in online media, while it should put in place a mass media campaign on TV and everywhere else to get noticed by the majority of people, including the most vulnerable.

 We also insist that EU nationals are given a physical residence card as a result of the process to avoid instances of discrimination.
 And a declaratory scheme, rather than an application, would solve all the problems we are talking about, including issues of ineligibility, late applications and wrong status.